GiovanniSalmeri/yellow-mu/README.md

 With this extension you can write mathematical expressions with AsciiMath.
 [AsciiMath](http://asciimath.org/) is a simple mathematical markup language, akin to Markdown.

 The first option is to write a mathematical expression with a shortcut.
 Create a `[mu]` shortcut.
-Wrap the whole expression in quotes if there are spaces or quotes.
-Inside the expression use `%|` instead of `]`, and `""` instead of `"`.
+Wrap the whole expression in quotes if there are spaces, quotes or brackets.
+Inside the expression use `""` instead of `"`.

 The second option is to write a mathematical expression with a code block.
 Wrap the whole expression in `` ``` `` and add the identifier `mu`.